UtsavBajracharya/Inventory-Management-Dashboard/README.md

 ## 🗺 Roadmap

-Ideas for taking this project further:
+Ideas for taking this project further(on process):

 - Authentication and role-based access control
 - Edit/delete actions for products and inventory records